John-Jaramillo/my-workout/docs/index.md

     > As someone with a full time job and a family, I want a faster and easier way to track my progress using my phone instead of writing in a notebook so I can devote more time to other aspects of my life.

-## Functionality

-After logging in:

-* User can create an exercise routine by picking from a list of exercises.

-* User will be able to enter information as they complete each exercise.

-* User will be able to pull up stored information so they can track their progress.

 ## Persistent data

 * User info (name, height, weight).